jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - Fight fire with fire
   - No time like the present
   - Mum's the word (To be silent or Keep it a secret)
+    - Keep it under wraps
+    - Keep it under one's hat
+    - Keep it on the down low
   - Dog eat dog
   - Talk shop (To talk about work)
   - It's okay to not be okay